By Dr. Dolores Fazzino, DNP, RN, FNP-BC, CRNFA

 - Shorter time (5 semesters versus 4 to 5 years)

-- MSN with Nurse Practitioner, Clinical Nurse Specialist, Nurse Anesthetist, Nurse mid-wife, Nurse Administrator, or Health Informaticist degrees
+- MSN with Nurse Practitioner, Clinical Nurse Specialist, Nurse Anesthetist, Nurse Midwife, Nurse Administrator, Executive Leadership or Health Informaticist degrees

 - Yes, you can work full-time or part-time and complete this degree

-My best advice to have a clear vision of what you want to accomplish with your career, make the correct choice for you, and be patient and kind to yourself.
-Sometimes it’s a timing concern….is it the right time to start.
+My best advice is to have a clear vision of what you want to accomplish with your career, make the correct choice for you, and be patient and kind to yourself.
+Sometimes it’s a timing concern….is it the right time to start?